jakubfi/ictester/doc/protocol.md

 This command causes the tester to configure it's pin connections and apply power to the DUT.
 Requires the DUT to be set up first.

-This command is intended to power up the DUT without running any test.
-No need to "DUT Connect" before running a test.

 * 1 BYTE: command: `CMD_DUT_CONNECT`

 Valid responses: